Only available for students and graduates at Bavarian universities

 This internship includes intensive collaboration at the Gilder Lehrman Center.
 You will be working closely together with professors.
 You will also have access to all libraries in Yale.
 BAA supports this internship with a grant of Euro 1,000.
 This grant may be used for either travel expenses or housing.
 The exact time of your stay will be coordinated with professor David Blight at the Gilder Lehrman Center.
 A short report on the fellowship is to be handed in afterwards.

-The application deadline for all Fellowships is January 7, 2014
+The application deadline for all fellowships is January 7, 2015

 - with CV,